CloudLargeScale-UCLouvain/legacy-sql-migration/migration-tenant/README.md

 cat dump_data.sql |grep setval > sequence.sql
 ```

-Prepare the configuration files: `infra.yaml` should point on the databases (origin, destination, and reference). `config.yaml` should target the good files, and precise the wanted tenant table, tenant database tables, and their subqueries.
+Prepare the configuration files: `infra.yaml` should point on the databases (tenant databases, and reference). `config.yaml` should target the good files, and precise the wanted tenant table, tenant database tables, and their subqueries.
 As an example, you can find below the Camunda `config.yaml` file:
 ```yaml
 metadata:
   infra_file: infra-intern.yaml